The above compares the regular, non-promotional pricing for DISH and DirecTV.

 - The ability to watch live or recorded TV anywhere on all your favorite channels.

 DISH wins versus DirecTV in the price category.
 As you can see (pictured right), DirecTV loses this comparison pretty handedly.
-DISH's most popular package, America's Top 200 is $69.99 per month.
-DirecTV's Xtra package is $73.99 per month.
-DISH's second most popular package, the America's Top 120 is $54.99, whereas DirecTV's CHOICE package is $66.99.
+One of DISH's most popular packages, America's Top 120 is $59.99 per month.
+DirecTV's CHOICE package is $66.99 per month.

 Why is Directv more expensive?
 Do they offer more than DISH?